FraserChapman/repository.film.archives/README.md

 ## Install Repository

-To intsall the Film Archives repository
+To install the Film Archives repository

 1. Download the [film.archives.zip](https://github.com/FraserChapman/repository.film.archives/blob/master/film.archives.zip?raw=true)
 2. In Kodi goto Add-ons and choose "Install from Zip file" (you may need to allow add-ons from unkown sources)